 I wanted to kill myself.
 You feel like there is no one to talk to.
 I wanted to be done!
 Pros Nix

 “I wanted to kill myself”, he confessed unexpectedly.
 “I had a crisis when I was 16, 18, 22… People are telling you it’s wrong and that you should change!
 You feel lonely, and like you don’t have anyone to talk to.
 Everything made me think I want to be done.
-But after I opened up and started to talk, I had many friends supporting.
+But after I opened up and started to talk, I had many friends supporting me.
 It helped me a lot!
 I have a lot of friends who are drowning in depression.
 Now, I have the opportunity to talk openly about it!”

 Many of his friends were still in the closet.
-Sometimes a family would force them to get married to the person of the opposite sex.
+Sometimes a family would force them to get married to a person of the opposite sex.
 “Last month, Prime Minister said there would be no gay marriages soon in Cambodia.
-But he asked parents not to discriminate their children!
+But he asked parents not to discriminate against their children!
 I try to promote self-love to people, to be happy with who we are.
 You are not alone; join us!
 There is a community that will support everything you do!”

 Gay tourism in Cambodia

 While local members of the LGBTQ community in Cambodia, especially in the provinces, could still be victims of discrimination, bullying, and harassment, the country was surprisingly welcoming to gay travelers!
 Even if consensual homosexuality was legal (age of consent was 15), public display of affection was not advised, no matter what one’s sexual orientation might be!
-But gay points of interests were blooming, especially in Cambodian biggest centers – Phnom Penh and Siem Reap!
+But gay points of interest were blooming, especially in Cambodian biggest centers – Phnom Penh and Siem Reap!

 For the entire list of the most relevant Cambodian gay resources, scroll down!
 For the list of the events at Gay Pride, scroll even more down!